rrusk/gerrit-utils/Notes/Gerrit_Usage.md

 email address of your choice.
 The authentication type is OpenID so a Google or Yahoo OpenID will work.

-Once signed in, you willfind a little wizard to get you started.
+Once signed in, you will find a little wizard to get you started.
 The wizard helps you fill out:

 * Real name (visible name in Gerrit)
-* Register your email (it must be confirmed later)
+* Register your email
 * Select a username with which to communicate with Gerrit over ssh+git (be sure to press the select button after entering your username into the dialog box)